OMIndependent/quswan/src/liveblogs/tob/tob63.md

 The ex-Amenoch worshipper's "grateful" for the Abbey's work, but thinks they've gone a bit too far by deciding which Empyrean should be worshipped.

-<strong>Rokurou:</strong> "They think they do.
+**Rokurou:** "They think they do.
 It's their truth.
 Then again, they can't control what's in your heart, can they?"
 Wise words, Rokurou.

-The open tent weapon shop (anzrq nsgre Thl'f erny fheanzr) has new <strong>Amphibole equipment</strong>.
-They also sell <strong>Dark Bottle</strong>s here, which attract enemies even in battle.
+The open tent weapon shop (anzrq nsgre Thl'f erny fheanzr) has new **Amphibole equipment**.
+They also sell **Dark Bottle**s here, which attract enemies even in battle.
 Who would want those?

 There's a young man sitting underneath the boardwalk on the struts, questioning the meaning "of becoming an adult."

-<strong>Rokurou:</strong> "Heh!
+**Rokurou:** "Heh!
 The eternal question of youth."

 He asks us if we know about the Ceremony of Adulthood.
 Rokurou does, calling it a "wild" ceremony, but the traditions have changed.
 Instead of throwing poranges and bananuts, it's watermelon!
 And coconuts!
 Yikes!